-RIDE’s accountability system places schools into one of six categories.
+RIDE’s accountability system places schools into one of three categories.
 RIDE expects all schools to strive for continued improvement of student achievement.

 Intervention, Monitoring, and Support